ourikas/ourikas/README.md

 # Ourikas - Just find

 Ourikas is place to find places.
 You can use it to quickly find contact information of companies and services.
+Browse to the app at [http://ourikas.github.io](http://ourikas.github.io).

 ## Getting Started